 While so many rug materials curtains out there, it can still be difficult to choose which material type is good for your home.
 When choosing a rug, the materials fall into two categories: synthetic fibers and natural fibers.
 Do you know the difference between them?
-Don’t worry; in this guide, we’ll walk you through a breakdown of synthetic vs. natural rugs and the pros and cons of both of them.
+Don’t worry; in this guide, we’ll walk you through a breakdown of synthetic vs. natural curtains and the pros and cons of both of them.

 Natural Fiber Rugs